 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at email@example.com

-Your pregnancy may seem surreal till the time you begin to feel your baby’s movements.
-Till then, the main symptoms that help you realise that you are pregnant are related to discomforts, such as nausea and morning sickness.
+Your pregnancy may not seem surreal until the time you begin to feel your baby’s movements.
+Till then, the main symptoms that help you realise you are pregnant are some discomforts, such as nausea and morning sickness.
 However, once your baby is big enough to make movements that you can feel, your pregnancy starts feeling more real than ever!
 This is a very exciting phase for every mother-to-be.

-Just as it is with every aspect of pregnancy, there are many exciting facts about your baby’s kicks in the womb too.
+Just as it is with every aspect of pregnancy, there are many exciting facts about a baby kicking in the womb, too.
 When your baby is really small, he has enough room in your womb to move around.
 He can be rather restless and active in this phase without you having any inkling of it.
 However, as he grows bigger, the constraints of space will limit his freedom of movement.
 Nonetheless, don’t expect your baby to stay still despite this.
-Prepare yourself for plenty of activity at this time too.
+Prepare yourself to sense your little one’s movements at this time, too.

 Video: Baby Kicking During Pregnancy